-- Arrange mushroom caps on greased baking sheet and drizzle with evoo, season with salt & pepper.
+- Arrange mushroom caps on greased baking sheet and drizzle with olive oil, season with salt & pepper.

 - While mushrooms are roasting, combine spinach, 3 cheeses, artichokes and sun dried tomatoes in large bowl.

-- Sauté onion & garlic until soft and then add to bowl.
+- Saute onion & garlic until softened and then add to bowl.

 - Mix to combine all ingredients and season with salt & pepper.

 - Once mushrooms are done roasting, drain any excess water and then fill caps with stuffing generously.

 - Put back in oven for another 10 minutes.

 - If topping with breadcrumbs, do so in the last 1-2 minutes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition information can vary for a variety of reasons.
 For the most precise nutritional data use your preferred nutrition calculator based on the actual ingredients you used in the recipe.